georgek10/FFMPEG-video-streaming/README.md

 # Features
 ## Streaming Server
 The user interface of the Server has the following buttons:
-- **Manual** that provides general information to run the app
+- **Manual** that provides general information to run the app.
-- **Files** for a list of present files in 'videos' folder
+- **Files** for a list of present files in 'videos' folder.
-- **Info** for a list of present format types and their resolutions for each video file
+- **Info** for a list of present format types and their resolutions for each video file.
-- **Check** for a list of missing format types and their resolutions for each video file
+- **Check** for a list of missing format types and their resolutions for each video file.
 - **Create** **must** be pressed to create all the missing video files **before** starting the connection.
-There is a short waiting time and the user is prompted upon completion
+There is a short waiting time and the user is prompted upon completion.
-- **Start connection** to finally establish the connection and wait for the Client's request
+- **Start connection** to finally establish the connection and wait for the Client's request.

 ## Streaming Client
 The user interface of the Client has the following buttons:
-- **Manual** that provides general information to run the app
+- **Manual** that provides general information to run the app.
 - **Connect** to establish connection with the server.
 The Server **must** have enabled its connection first.
 Execute these steps to be able to stream a video file:
-1. Press the **Download Test** button to start a test of 5 seconds to estimate the download speed
+1. Press the **Download Test** button to start a test of 5 seconds to estimate the download speed.
-2. Select a **Format type** from the drop-down list
+2. Select a **Format type** from the drop-down list.
 3. Press the **Send** button to send the data to the Server, in order to receive the video list based on the sent data.
 4. Select a video file to stream from the drop-down list of the returned files.
 5. Select a protocol from the drop-down list.
 If none is selected, it is automatically filled based on the resolution of the selected file.